pudgenuts/raspberryPi/README.md

 # raspberryPi
-tinkering with teh raspberry pi
+tinkering with the raspberry pi

 quick notes for auto phone home on a Pi